.

 Your support is needed to keep the Shaker music information pages available on this free informational website.

-You can help support the CAMP website by ordering any of the CDs or the publications listed below.
+You can help support the CAMP website by ordering any of the CDs or the publications listed.

 Please remember to credit this website